 I do a fair amount of public outreach in terms of promoting both astronomy and critical thinking as related to science.
-Some of this is connected with my department, most of it is connected with the university, and some of it is completely separate.
+Some of this was connected with my graduate school department, most of it is connected with the University of Colorado at Boulder, and some of it is completely separate.
 I am also interested in general science education in America and have taught some classes/labs.

 Teaching